yasnazariel/kiichain-docs/kiiex/connect-to-kiiex-apis/oms-orders/getopenorders.md

 Returns an array of 0 or more orders that have not yet been filled (open orders) for a single account on a specific Order Management System.
 The call returns an empty array if an account has no open orders.

-A user with Trading or AccountReadOnly permission must be associated with the account named by AccountId; a user with Operator permissoin can get open orders for any account.
+A user with Trading or AccountReadOnly permission must be associated with the account named by AccountId; a user with Operator permission can get open orders for any account.

 #### Request <a href="#request" id="request"></a>